pippinbarr/letsplayancientgreekpunishmentcpuedition/process/PROCESS.md

 #### LEADER
 **Let's Play: Ancient Greek Punishment: CPU Edition**

 (CPU is the leading term for a computer opponent according to Twitter.
-I'm also drawn to it as a direct commentary on the inner workings of a computer.)
+I'm also drawn to it as a direct reference on the inner workings of a computer.)

 #### ALSO
 * Let's Play: Ancient Greek Punishment: Zero